-The environment that we inhabit has gone through many changes, the creek now known as Oxley creek was, not long ago, known as Benarrawa and was surrounded by dense forests that housed Black swans, wallabies, and koalas (Roberts, 1991).
-The Oxley Creek Common has seen major changes going as far back as 18,000 years when the last climate event gradually moulded Mairwar (the Brisbane River) into what we know today (Kidd, 2001).
-It became a transit track for people coming from all directions and it became a hub of industry, first with resources and then with trade.
-Now the Oxley Creek Common is being rehabilitated into a more sustainable home for wildlife and bushwalkers, the following is a look at the history of the Oxley creek common.
+The dha’ gun (place) that we inhabit has gone through many changes, the creek now known as Oxley Creek was, not long ago, known as Benarrawa and was surrounded by dense forests that housed mu’rtlkil’tchi (black swans), bug’wal (wallabies), and dum’pribi (koalas) (Roberts, 1991).
+Benarrawa (the Oxley Creek) has seen major changes going as far back as 18,000 years when the last climate event gradually moulded Mairwar (the Brisbane River) into what we know today (Kidd, 2001).
+It became a Kul’gun (transit track) for people coming from all directions and then became a hub of industry, first with resources and then with trade.
+Now the Oxley Creek Common is being rehabilitated into a more sustainable home for wildlife and bush walkers, the following is a look at the history of the Oxley creek Common.

 This year is the United Nations year of Indigenous languages and a perfect time to use the original words for places and animals that we detail in this story, we will be using the Yugara language as that is the language spoken by the Yerongpan and Chepora clans that live along Benarrawa (Oxley creek).
 Yugara is the name of the language spoken in the Brisbane area west to Ipswich and the Lockyer Valley, the Yugara language is very close to the Yugarabul Language which was also spoken around the creek and may have had shared lands.
 Yugarabul is the name of the language spoken in Brisbane area south-west towards Ipswich and Boonah.
 Other language groups in the Meanjiin (Brisbane) area are the: Turubul language spoken in the Brisbane area north to the Sunshine Coast and the Yugambeh language spoken between the Logan and Tweed Rivers and west to Beaudesert and Rathdowney.
 We acknowledge the traditional custodians of the land that we work with, the Yugara and Yugarabul people, they have never ceded their sovereignty or rights to the land, we pay respect to their ancestors and their elders past and present.